gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/3_Publish.rst

 .. image:: ../images/Publish_menu_detail.png
     :align: right
-    :scale: 80%
+    :scale: 70%

+This menu allows for the control of other viewers, the publication of content and the publication of parameters to rhino sessions that have subscribed to this specific viewer.

 1. **Published content**

+- controls the type of content that is published with this viewer

 2. **Publish control**

 =========   =================================================================
-Control     the viewers settings are sent to all other viewers Follow      all viewers on the channel are forced to follow this viewer Merge       control and follow in one button
+Control     this viewers settings are forced on all other viewers Follow      viewers on the channel are forced to follow this viewers movement Merge       control and follow in one button
 =========   =================================================================